-Anderson, B & Ash, J (In Press) ‘Atmospheric Methods’ in Nonrepresentational Methods: Re-envisioning Research Ed.
-Vannini, P (Routledge Publishing, London) Forthcoming
+Anderson, B & Ash, J (2015) ‘Atmospheric Methods’ in Nonrepresentational Methods: Re-envisioning Research Ed.
+Vannini, P (Routledge Publishing, London)

-Ash, J (In Press) ‘Sensation, Affect and the GIF: towards an allotropic account of networks’ in Networked Affect Eds.
-Hillis, K and Paasonen, S (MIT Press, Massachusetts) Forthcoming
+Ash, J (2015) ‘Sensation, Networks, and the GIF: Toward an Allotropic Account of Affect’ in Networked Affect Eds.
+Hillis, K and Paasonen, S (MIT Press, Massachusetts)

-Ash, J (In Press) ‘Videogames’ in Ashgate Companion to Media Geographies Eds.
-Dittmer J, Craine, J and Adams, P. (Ashgate Press, London) Forthcoming
+Ash, J (2014) ‘Videogames’ in Ashgate Companion to Media Geographies Eds.
+Dittmer J, Craine, J and Adams, P. (Ashgate Press, London)